 On April 10, 2020, the Company received written notification, from the NYSE that it was not in compliance with an NYSE continued listing standard in Section 802.01C of the NYSE Listed Company Manual ("Section 802.01C") because the average closing price of the Company's common stock over a period of 30 consecutive trading days was below \$1.00 per share.
-The Company can regain compliance with Section 802.01C at any time during the sixmonth cure period if, on the last trading day of any calendar month during the cure period, it has (i) a closing share price of at least \$1.00 per share and (ii) an average closing price of at least \$1.00 per share over the 30 trading-day period ending on the last trading day of that month.
-As described in detail below, the Company effected the Reverse Stock Split (as defined below), effective as of July 24, 2020, which is intended to bring the Company into compliance with Section 802.01C.
+The Company could regain compliance with Section 802.01C at any time during the sixmonth cure period if, on the last trading day of any calendar month during the cure period, it had (i) a closing share price of at least \$1.00 per share and (ii) an average closing price of at least \$1.00 per share over the 30 trading-day period ending on the last trading day of that month.
+As described in detail below, the Company effected the Reverse Stock Split (as defined below), effective as of July 24, 2020, which brought the Company into compliance with Section 802.01C.
+On December 21, 2020, the Company announced that it completed the application process for and was authorized to transfer the listing of its shares of common stock to the NASDAQ Global Market.
+The listing and trading of the common stock on the NYSE ceased at the close of trading on December 31, 2020.
+Effective January 4, 2021, the common stock trades on the NASDAQ Global Market under the trading symbol "PFX."